abhi18av/innovation-competition/README.md

 ## THOUGHTS
 - Depending on the team's comfort level and design choices...
 - A shared resource pool would be really helpful like the standard clojure library reference or PurelyFunctional courses.
+- In production, I think it might be worth trying out pathom for traversing nested queries :)